wiremoons/amt/README.md

 ## Database Location

-By default the database used to store the acronyms will be located in the same directory as the programs executable.
+The location of the SQLite database used to store the acronyms is searched for in the following locations, and in the order given below:

-However this can be overridden if preferred, and the location of the database can be stored in an environment variable called *ACRODB*.
-You should set this to the path and preferred database file name of your acronyms database.
+1. A file name provided by the user on the command line using the `-f <your-db-file.db>` input;
+2. A file name provided via the environment variable '*ACRODB*';
+3. A file named '*amt-db.db*' that is located in the same directory as the program executable.

+If you would like to keep your database in a specific location on your computer, then the best approach is to store it in you preferred location, and then put the full path and database file name in an environment variable called: *ARCOBD*.

-Examples of how to set this for different operating systems are shown below.
+Examples of how to set this environment variable for different operating systems are shown below.

-On Linux and similar operating systems when using bash shell:
+On Linux, FreeBSD, MacOSX, and similar operating systems when using bash shell:

 ```
-export acrodb=/home/simon/work/acrotool/sybil.db
+export ACRODB=/home/simon/work/databases/amt-db.db
 ```

 on Windows or Linux when using Microsoft Powershell:

 ```
-$env:acrodb += "c:\users\simon\work\scratch\sybil\sybil.db"
+$env:ACRODB += "c:\users\simon\work\databases\amt-db.db"
 ```

 on Windows when using a cmd.exe console:

 ```
-set acrodb=c:\users\simon\work\scratch\sybil\sybil.db
+set ACRODB=c:\users\simon\work\databases\amt-db.db
 ```

 or Windows to add persistently to your environment run the following in a cmd.exe console:

 ```
-setx acrodb=c:\users\simon\work\scratch\sybil\sybil.db
+setx ACRODB=c:\users\simon\work\databases\amt-db.db
 ```

 ### Using amt